 Strike Pro Bob n Spoon Review.
 What can I say I love fishing gear?
-I’m fascinated by the subtle technology and design changes to take all sort of fishing gear to the next level.
+I’m fascinated by the subtle technology and design changes to take all sorts of fishing gear to the next level.
 Every now and again you a get pleasant and unexpected surprise a positive reaction to something you didn’t think would move you.

 That’s where my story begins of the strike pro bob n spoon.
 I love freshwater fishing targeting trout and perch with light spinning gear.
 For some years I have been using pressed metal spoons particularly the Nories Wasaby and the Pontoon 21 paco spoons.
 I really took to these spoons.
-They will a simple design but they cast a country mile and I managed to catch plenty of trout and redfin with them.
+They will have a simple design but they cast a country mile and I managed to catch plenty of trout and redfin with them.
 Especially good size ones.
 There however was one drawback that continually frustrated me and that was the costs of losing these metal spoons.

 Fishing with the Strike Pro Bob N Spoon

 I purchased a handful of these Bob n Spoon plastic spoons in different colours as there was a great colour range to choose from.
 Selecting colours of UV pink, bright orange and 3 natural trout looking colours.
 I took them to a local freshwater system in the middle of winter chasing trout.
 A few casts in I was very pleasantly surprised at how good these were.
 They were only 7.3 grams in weight yet that cast a long way.
 The action on them was fantastic doing a simple slow roll at a slow or medium pace they reminded me of a Bent Minnow or a Tassie devil as the darted from side to side creating its own natural action.
 This was all to do with the strange moulded plastic design which just works so well.
 I also found adding the occasional down flick helped increase the action and depth.